Web HostingDecember 16, 2025 199 views

 Automatically Configured ✅ cPanel ✅ cPanel ❌ Manual

-Protects Against Unauthorized servers Content falsification Identity spoofing
+Protects Against Unauthorized servers Content forgery Identity theft

 ⚙️ Method 1: Automatic Configuration (Email Deliverability)

-cPanel offers an Email Deliverability tool that automatically configures SPF and DKIM.
+cPanel offers a Email Deliverability tool that automatically configures SPF and DKIM.

 Step 1: Access Email Deliverability